101 Tips in Selling Your Comic Book Collection

 Keep your precious comic books ready for their new homes.
 Let’s dive right it:

 SELLING TO A DEALER

-Creating a list is not always the best way because time is money.
-Often, sellers spend the most time typing up the ones that have almost no value!
+Creating a list is not always the best way to go about arranging comic books because time is money.
+Sellers often spend the most time typing up a list of the ones that have almost no value!
 Give an expert a call to check out your collection first so you don’t waste your time.